How to sell your business in Canada

 Should I hire a business broker to sell my business?

 A business broker can help with valuation, marketing, finding buyers, and negotiating terms.
-Brokers typically charge a commission of 10%–15% of the sale price.
-Consider using a broker if you need access to more buyers or lack time to manage the sale yourself.
-You may not need a broker for sales to family members or employees.
+Consider using one if you need access to more buyers or lack time to manage the sale yourself.

 Can I sell my business if it has outstanding loans or debts?

-Yes, you can sell a business with outstanding debts.
-Typically, you pay debts from the sale proceeds at closing, or the buyer may agree to assume certain liabilities as part of the deal.
-You may need your lenders to approve the sale.
-Disclose all debts to buyers during due diligence to avoid complicating the sale.
+You can sell a business with outstanding debts.
+Typically, debts are paid from the sale proceeds at closing, or the buyer agrees to assume certain liabilities as part of the deal.

 Disclaimer